alanespinet/TodoProj/README.md

 * components - Components Styles
 * mixins - Reusable CSS like *layouts* or *responsive medias*
 * animations - To handle animations styles

+## Deployment
+A copy of this project has been configured for deployment and deployed to Heroku.
+The URL is *https://mytodolistproject.herokuapp.com/* (it uses the free hosting plan, so it can take a couple of seconds to load).
+The configuration used (that includes a bit of *Express*) can be found on the next URL: *https://github.com/alanespinet/TodoDep*.

+## Thank you very much.